OpenVisualCloud/SVT-HEVC/.github/pull_request_template.md

 # Performance impact
 <!--
 Type an x in the box that is relevant to your PR.
-Make sure to mention in what way in the description Example
+Make sure to mention how it is relevant in the description section.
+Example
 - [x] memory
 --->